10 medication allergies FAQs

 What happens during an allergic reaction?

-The immune system mistakenly responds to a medicine by creating an immune response against it.
-The immune system recognises the medicine as a foreign substance and the body produces certain chemicals, such as large amounts of histamine, in an attempt to expel the drug from the body.
+The immune system mistakenly responds to a drug as if the drug is a threat to the body.
+The immune system recognises the drug as a foreign substance and the body produces certain chemicals, such as large amounts of histamine, in an attempt to expel the drug from the body.

 During an allergic reaction, the release of histamine can cause symptoms like hives, skin rash, itchy skin or eyes and congestion.
 A more extreme reaction may cause anaphylactic shock, which requires immediate medical attention.
 The symptoms appear in minutes and may include difficulty breathing, blueness of the skin, a blotchy red rash, fainting, anxiety, rapid pulse, nausea and swelling in the mouth and throat.

-What are the most common medicines people are allergic to?
+What are the most common drugs people are allergic to?

-Common medicines people are allergic to are antibiotics, such as penicillin.
-Other medicines commonly found to cause allergic reactions include anticonvulsants and iodine (found in many X-ray contrast dyes).
+Common drugs people are allergic to are antibiotics, such as penicillin.
+Other drugs commonly found to cause allergic reactions include anticonvulsants and iodine (found in many X-ray contrast dyes).